matteospanio/matteospanio/README.md

 I'm Matteo, a Data Science student at Ca' Foscari University.
 I'm a linux lover and I really like python scripting.
-I also have a conservatory diploma in clarinet.
+I also have a conservatory diploma in clarinet 🎶.

 Languages i know: